 Resources and support are available

 Caring for someone with dementia is a huge challenge, so be patient.
 Don’t be afraid to try new things if something doesn’t work.
 Over time, you and your loved one will learn what works best and what doesn’t.
 Every Alzheimer’s patient has a different unique experience, and so your loved one will likely need care that’s personalized to her needs.

-If you’re struggling with Alzheimer’s care or need to consider senior living options, be sure to talk to your loved one’s doctor, and don’t be afraid to bring in extra support either.
+Struggling with Alzheimer’s care or need to consider senior living options?
+Be sure to talk to your loved one’s doctor, and don’t be afraid to bring in extra support either.

-If you’re looking for online resources such as a community resource finder, e-learning workshops, professional care certifications or online support communities, click here.
+Need online resources such as a community resource finder, e-learning workshops, professional care certifications or online support communities?
+Click here.

 What tips do you have for managing the care of a loved one with Alzheimer’s disease?

 What topics related to Alzheimer’s disease would you like to see us research?

 Are you on Facebook?